aesalazar/NodeElectronOpenFinWebPerformance/README.md

-﻿# Performance Measurements in Node.js, OpenFin, Electron, and Web Demostrates the ability of a single node.js server with a single code-based to be ran in OpenFin and Electron desktop applications as well as any web browser simultaneously.
-It is also the demo application referenced in the blog post here:
+﻿# Performance Measurements in Node.js, OpenFin, Electron, and Web This project is intended to demostrate the ability of a single node.js server with a single code-based to run in OpenFin and Electron desktop applications as well as any modern web browser simultaneously.

+The OpenFin runtime is currently only available for the Windows OS but the company promises to release Mac and Linux versions in the near future.

+The Electron version will compile and run based on the OS you are running this project in.
+It has been tested with in Windows 10, Mac OS X, and Unbuntu Desktop 16 LTS.

+A more detailed brakedown of the code can be read here:

 * <a href="http://www.eikospartners.com/blog/measuring-application-performance-nodejs-web-openfin" target="_blank">Measuring application performance in Node.js, Web and OpenFin</a>